Skip to main content

 “Behead them.”

 “No. No. NO.” The girl threw herself between the soldiers and the old couple, and she was kicked out of the way.
-She stumbled across the floor as the swords slashed against the heads.
+She stumbled across the floor as the swords slashed near her head.
 Blood was spattered across the floor and on her face.

 “Should we put the Suryapalian flag or should you do the honours, Your Highness?”
 A soldier interrupted as Medini was about to approach Vrinda.